 Infection is caused by germs.
 An infected person carries germs that he or she can give to others.
 Even a person who doesn’t feel sick can still carry and spread germs.
-Germs can cause infection by traveling through the air or through direct contact.
-The rules about when and who can visit your friend or family member depends on what kind of infection he or she has.
+Germs can cause infection by traveling through the air, through direct contact or on the surface of objects such as a door handle, bed railing, or tabletop.
+The rules about when and who can visit your friend or family member depend on what kind of infection he or she has.

-To stop infection from spreading, healthcare workers may do one or more of the following:
+To stop infection from spreading, healthcare workers may do 1 or more of the following:

 Place an infected patient in a private room, or in a room with others who have exactly the same infection.
-(This depends on what kind of infection the patient has.)
+(This depends on what kind of infection the person has.)

 Place restrictions on who can enter and exit this room.

-Wear a mask, gloves, gown, or other items, and ask you to do the same when you visit.
+Wear a mask and eye protection or a face shield, gloves, gown, or other items, and ask you to do the same when you visit.

 Wear an air filter (respirator) for some infections, and ask you to do the same when you visit.

-You may be asked to wear a mask, gloves, gown, or respirator when you visit.
+You may be asked to wear a mask and eye protection or a face shield, gloves, gown, or other items when you visit.
 Follow any instructions carefully.

 Keep your hands away from your face.

 Cough or sneeze into a tissue.
 Then throw the tissue away and wash your hands.
-If you don't have a tissue, cough or sneeze into the crook of your arm.
+If you don't have a tissue, cough or sneeze into your elbow.

-Do not visit a patient if you feel sick.
+Do not visit someone if you feel sick.
 Do not visit if you have been exposed to an illness such as the flu, chickenpox, or measles.